joesweeny/schedule/README.md

 ```

 Once due Tasks are filtered they can be individually executed by the consuming application.
 The example uses
-Symfony Console as an example although other frameworks and libraries can be used
+Symfony Console as an example although other libraries can be used
 ```php
 use Symfony\Component\Console\Application;
 use JoeSweeny\Schedule\Task;